Herr-Kokosnuss/Weather-Pipeline-Airflow/README.md

 ## ML Model

-The ML model is a simple linear regression that uses the following features:
+The ML model is a simple linear regression that predicts the next day's temperature using the following features:
+- Historical temperature data
-- Day of year
+- Day of year (seasonality)
 - Day of week
 - Humidity

-The model is trained to predict the temperature for the next day.
+The model is trained separately for each city using data collected over time.